A Digital Nomad Guide to Taipei, Taiwan

 Taipei has many different vibes to it, but when you add them together, they give you the full picture of the city.
 As you roam the streets, you’ll find street markets with so many local products, street food and crafts that you will just love.
 This part of Taipei shows its depth and roots and how alive the city is.
 However, walk in the other direction and you’ll encounter vast green areas with tea farms and some of the most beautiful landscapes and scenery your eyes will ever see.
 It’s such a hidden gem that you completely forget where you are.
 However, the traditions and the customs of the Taiwanese makes every single part of Taipei an exciting and adventurous experience.

-Places for digital nomads to work in Taipei
+Best Places to Work in Taipei

-FutureWard: One of the best places to work as a digital nomad in Taipei is no other than FurtureWard.
+One of the best places to work as a digital nomad in Taipei is no other than FutureWard.
 Here, you’ll be able to choose from a range of office spaces depending on your casual or formal needs.
 You’ll also find many events taking place in their event space and you can even book the recording studio or podcasting room if that fits your line of work.
 Otherwise, you’ll find others scattered around the standing desks, shared desks and beanbags, making it a friendly atmosphere to work.

 To book an open seat at FutureWard, it would cost NT$ 500/day ( USD 17.95) or starting from NT$ 5000/ month (USD 179.55).

-The Hive: One of the most beautifully designed coworking spaces in Taipei, The Hive offers an easy and comfortable space that you’ll want to go to every day.
+One of the most beautifully designed coworking spaces in Taipei, the Hive offers an easy and comfortable space that you’ll want to go to every day.
 From the shared steps with a cushion to make you feel at ease or the standing desks, you’ll be able to get busy straight away.
 It’s also a great place for a digital nomad to meet other people as they have community lunches and drinks, too.
 And if you happen to get hungry, just pop into the onsite cafe and grab a bite or something to drink.

 You can book a spot at The Hive for NT$ 400/day (USD 14.36) or you can even choose to rent a private office for a month for NT$ 18,000 (USD 646.38).

-Connect: A hub for entrepreneurs and remote workers makes Connect an energetic and enthusiastic place to work.
+A hub for entrepreneurs and remote workers makes Connect an energetic and enthusiastic place to work.
 Surrounded by young, talented beings filled with energy gives off an incredible vibe and atmosphere.
 Here, you can find Skype rooms, a projector and even ergonomic chairs to make sure you’re completely comfortable and ready to take the entrepreneur scene by storm.

 You can book a spot for a day for NT$ 380 (USD 380) or even rent a private office for NT$ 6890/month (USD 247.42).

-CLBC: If you’re looking to meet clients, CLBC has a very business-like and corporate vibe to it that will make it a suitable location.
+If you’re looking to meet clients, CLBC has a very business-like and corporate vibe to it that will make it a suitable location.
 You can also book spaces for music events, video equipment or even find a skype room for your video conference.

 Booking a spot starts from NT$ 150/hour (USD 5.39) or you can get a monthly membership for NT$ 6000 (USD 215.46).

-Changee: This cozy and rustic venue is an excellent spot for digital nomads.
+Changee Creative House is a cozy and rustic venue is an excellent spot for digital nomads.
 You can find shared desks, lounges and balcony spaces where you can easily set up and work away.

 For a monthly membership, you’ll pay an average of NT$ 3,500 (USD 125.68).

-Best neighbourhoods to live in Taipei
+Best Places to Live in Taipei

 Before you move to Taipei, it’s good to have an idea of what neighbourhood would suit your needs.
 From nightlife to historical or even one with a central location, here’s everything you need to know